ISSUE AREA: BUDGET & APPROPRIATIONS

-NETWORK believes the federal budget is a moral document that reflects the priorities of our nation.
-Our budget must prioritize human needs programs, ensure funding to care for vulnerable members of our society, restore economic opportunity, and invest in community.
+The federal budget is a moral document that reflects our nation’s priorities.
+Our budget must prioritize human needs programs, care for vulnerable members of our society, restore economic opportunity, and invest in community.

 NETWORK Advocates for Federal Policies That:

-Work to reduce the growing divide between those with the greatest wealth and those struggling for economic survival
+Reduce the growing divide between the wealthiest and those struggling for economic survival.